Pppp1116/content-license-policy/README.md

 - **Attribution:** You must give appropriate credit.
 - **NonCommercial:** You may not use the material for commercial purposes (including paywalled content).
 - **ShareAlike:** If you remix or adapt, you must distribute your contributions under the same license.
+- **No AI Training:** The use of this content for the training of machine learning models or generative AI systems is expressly prohibited without a separate written license.

 *Note: The Server Owner reserves the right to re-license their own original works under different terms at any time without affecting the license of previously distributed copies.*